wygulmage/after-sundown/monsters.md

 It is at this point that the Mi Go's powers truly become apparent, because during the metamorphosis, the young Mi Go feels not only their own flesh become torn asunder by uncounted scores of tiny mandibles, but also simultaneously see through the eyes of each of the hive's constituent members.
 From that moment on, "they" are able to see through the eyes of the bugs that grow within the human body _and_ from the eyes of the human body.
 They do not have a "feeling" of having their thoughts or point of view necessarily within their head, and many of them are convinced that they are solely the hive and have murdered and stolen the memories of the child that they walk around wearing the skin of.
 Getting insecticides onto a Mi Go has roughly the effects of mace - it's _incredibly_ painful and distracting.
 The poisoning of the bugs inside their flesh _feels_ like the entirety of their body is on fire.

 A Mi Go has an Infernal power source and a Lunar power schedule.

-[table][mrow]The First Mi Go?
+#### The First Mi Go?
-[row]The core question of identity is terribly important to many Mi Go, and finding the original being and asking it "Why" is one of the holy grails of Mi Go thought.
+The core question of identity is terribly important to many Mi Go, and finding the original being and asking it "Why" is one of the holy grails of Mi Go thought.
 According to the secret histories, Echidna flew into the Himalayan Mountains some four _thousand_ years ago and has not been seen or heard from since.
 Many believe that she (it?) died during that journey.
-But there are many Mi Go who would kill to see even a corpse representing what form represents their destiny.[/table]
+But there are many Mi Go who would kill to see even a corpse representing what form represents their destiny.

-[list]**Mi Go Starting Powers**
+#### Mi Go Starting Powers

-- Core Discipline: Swarm Song -
+Core Discipline: Swarm Song

 * Small Witness (Basic Swarm Song)
 * Body Colony (Basic Swarm Song)

-- Basic Powers -
+Basic Powers

 * Abyss of the Body (Basic Descent of Entropy)
 * Patience of the Mountains (Basic Fortitude)
 * Attract (Basic Magnetism)
 * Supernatural Senses (Basic Discernment)

--Advanced Powers -
+Advanced Powers

 * Telepathy (Advanced Discernment)
 * Magnify the Swarm (Advanced Swarm Song)

-**Distinctive Flaw:** Flake[/list]
+**Distinctive Flaw:** Flake
 **Story Inspiration:** Vampire Hunter D, Wrath of Khan, Starship Troopers, Whisperer in Darkness

-**[size=25]Transhumans: Point of No Return**[/size]
+## Transhumans: Point of No Return

-"_Think before you decide, I tell you!
-Do you want to be left as you are, or do you want your eyes and your soul to be blasted by a sight that would stagger the devil himself?_"
+_"Think before you decide, I tell you!
+Do you want to be left as you are, or do you want your eyes and your soul to be blasted by a sight that would stagger the devil himself?"_

 Knowledge and power do not come without a price, especially in the realm of horror.
 When one steps upon the path to power it is not long before the realization strikes that the person on that path is not the same person who took the first steps.
 Sometimes the point of no return is obvious and comes as a flash of insight.
 At other times it is only in retrospect and solemn reflection that one can see that there's little connection between the humanity of youth and the creature of the present.
 Transhumans do not have souls in the way that normal people do.